 We started our positional rankings on Tuesday with the running backs and the way we are going to do this is alternate between offense and defense with kind of the direct matchups in one week (so tackles vs. edge rushers, wide receivers vs. cornerbacks, etc.).
 So that leads us to the linebackers in this edition and the opinions about this group seem to be all over the place.

 While I do believe there is a clear order of one, two and three, after that there is a lot of disagreement.
-I think there are two clear first-rounders and another guy, who might sneak up somewhere in the later picks, but my number four prospect possible won’t even hear his called before day three when I look at many of these rankings out there.
+I think there are two clear first-rounders and another guy, who should go somewhere early on day two, but from my number five prospect on these guys might not even hear their names called before day three when I look at many of these rankings out there.
 Two that are frequently among the top five or so didn’t even make my list at all.
 I am looking for fast, athletic linebackers who fit the modern game, while also being able to defend the downhill run game, as I could see a trend of more power football being played in the near future.

 1. Devin White, LB, LSU

 A former four-star running back out of high-school, Devin White saw early playing time at LSU and became a full-time starter as a sophomore.
 He was a first team All-SEC and second team All-American selection in his second year, recording 133 total tackles, with 13.5 going for a loss.
 White put up almost identical numbers last year while making more plays on the ball, breaking up six passes, forcing three fumbles and recovering another two on his way of improving to first-team All-American and earning the Butkus award for the nation’s best linebacker.